 Widow/Surviving Spouse – $1,130 per month $13,563 per year

 Because the Improved Pension and Death Pension are needs based, claimants must not exceed income and asset limits to be eligible.
-Brannon + Black, LLC offers veterans and their families planning services to assist in attaining eligibility for the VA Pension benefits.
+We offer veterans and their families planning services to assist in attaining eligibility for the VA Pension benefits.
 Unfortunately, many eligible claimants are initially denied these benefits when a claim is filed because the claims process can be complicated and confusing.

-If you or a family member is a veteran facing long-term care expenses, you should call the attorneys at Brannon + Black, LLC at 770-854-0688 to arrange a free 20-minute phone consultation to discuss how you may obtain these tax-free VA Pension benefits.
+If you or a family member is a veteran facing long-term care expenses, you should call us to discuss how you may obtain these tax-free VA Pension benefits.

 Note: Each VA Claim is unique and the above criteria is generic in nature and may not be applicable to each claimant.
 There are never any guarantees that any claim or specific benefit amount will be awarded.